bestia-dev/mem5_game/README.md

 https://github.com/LucianoBestia/mem4_game
 You can play the game here (hosted on google cloud platform):
 http://bestia.shorturl.com/mem5
-## Shorturl.com
-Google cloud platform does not give any subdomain name for free.
-Google is also a domain registrar and it looks like they are trying to push me to buy a domain.
-I didn't like to have the raw IP in the url.
-People don't like numbers like that.
-I created a subdomain on shorturl.com.
-It is not the perfect solution, but it is free or very cheap.

 ## Cargo make
 I prepared some flows and tasks for Cargo make for the workspace.
 `cargo make` - lists the possible available/public flows/tasks